agileware/wp-civicrm-ux/USAGE.md

 # CiviCRM UX User Guide

-This plugin adds many useful shortcodes, some new Caldera Forms smart tags and provides additional functionality to improve the user experience for integrating CiviCRM with a WordPress site.
+This plugin adds many useful shortcodes and provides additional functionality to improve the user experience for integrating CiviCRM with a WordPress site.

 ## Events Calendar Shortcode